buluma/ansible-role-python_pip/README.md

 ---
 # defaults file for python_pip

-# By default false modules should be installed.
-Note: This does not work on Debian Bookworm.
+# By default no modules should be installed.
+Note: This does not work on Debian Bookworm and Ubuntu noble.
 # See https://peps.python.org/pep-0668/
 python_pip_modules: []